2021 Wildlife Diversity Conference:

 The Cardinal Rule – Everything is Connected

 Discover the cardinal rule of nature – everything is connected - at the 37th annual Ohio Wildlife Diversity Conference.
-Hosted by the ODNR Division of Wildlife, the conference will be held virtually on Friday, March 5th.
-The conference is available free of charge to all registrants.
+Hosted by the ODNR Division of Wildlife, the conference was held virtually on Friday, March 5th.
+The conference was available free of charge to all registrants.

-The conference will feature three outstanding presenters, who will be available for live Q&A sessions after each talk.
-Presentations will feature the road to recovering North American birds, as well as the lesser known world of Ohio’s millipedes and freshwater snails.
+The conference featured three outstanding presenters, who were available for live Q&A sessions after each talk.
+Presentations featured the road to recovering North American birds, as well as the lesser known world of Ohio’s millipedes and freshwater snails.

 Conference Date and Time